cromize/vstpipe/README.md

 # vstpipe

-Not designed for low-latency stream! (glitches)
+Not designed for low-latency stream!
+It kinda works for buffer size >= 256.

 Simple VST plugin for piping audio out of DAW.
 It uses non-blocking named pipe for streaming audio.
 Useful for piping DAW audio into obs, when low-latency ASIO is used as main driver.